ghc-proposals/ghc-proposals/proposals/0000-associated-instances.rst

 This proposal is meant for classes to allow for associated instances, so that instances of the parent class automatically get instances of the associated class.
+Another thing this helps with is long tedious class hierarchies, like the ``Profunctor,Choice,Strong,Traversing,Closed,Mapping``.
+While it's good for them to be seperate classes, class synonyms, like ``MappingAll``, could make bolierplate much easier.

+**Code generation:**

-Associated instances should not be used for code generation.
+Associated instances should not be used for code generation of simple classes, like ``Functor``.
 The tool for that is already available: ``deriving via``, e.g.
 ``deriving Functor f via WrappedTraversable f``.

 If the boilerplate of writing ``data Wrapped___`` is too much, just write ``data Wrapped1 cls f a = Wrapped1 (f a)``, and ``instance Traversable f => Functor (Wrapped1 Traversable f) where ...``.
-If that is insufficient, there are ways to make it easier to use value level haskell + typeclasses (i.d. ``Scrape your typeclasses``).

-1. ``@Noughtmare``'s idea for pattern bindings instance declarations.
-2. ``@TysonZero``'s proposal for ``direct access to underlying class dictionaries``.
-3. No fancy stuff, just authors using one dictionary for their classes, rather than multiple methods.

-Using value level haskell like this is far superiour than twisting this mechanism.
 ``GHC`` code generation mechanisms are complicated enough:
 ``default methods``, ``deriving via``, ``Template Haskell``, ``deriving Generic`` and ``deriving Data``.
-When coupled with the helper functions ``syb``, ``generics-sop``, ``Generically``, etc., form more than enough tools for code generation,
+When coupled with the helper functions ``syb``, ``generics-sop``, ``Generically``, etc., form more than enough tools for code generation.
-and people suggest things like autoderiving ``Functor`` via ``Traversable``, or something related, which seems like it would be highly confusing to beginners.

 Proposed Change Specification
 -----------------------------
 Allow for ``instance`` declarations within a class declaration.